corbett-k/NRS-528_Intro_Repo/README.md

 ![project_uav](https://user-images.githubusercontent.com/98616257/152409886-212846c5-16fc-4ef4-a4f0-b3ed73a5acca.jpg)

-Prior to arriving at URI in the Fall of 2020, I worked for six months in the Everglades on a long-term research project out of the University of Florida.
-In addition to performing the usual tasks of a field technician, I also acted as the defacto drone operator, collecting aerial imagery over extensive tree island colonies of wading birds.
+Prior to arriving at URI in the Fall of 2020, I worked in the Everglades for six months on a long-term research project run by the University of Florida.
+In addition to performing the usual tasks of a field technician, I was also the project's drone pilot, collecting aerial imagery over tree island colonies of wading birds (sometimes in the thousands).

 ![everglades_airboats](https://user-images.githubusercontent.com/98616257/152409923-78816965-67a2-4174-9551-30a7967bc23d.JPG)